artursapek/mondrian/README.md

 #### Todo

 If you want to help, there's a lot that can be done.
+Check the issues for bugs and feature requests, or you could pick something off of this laundry list:

   - Set up a good unit test suite with Phantomjs or another headless browser
   - Add support for missing SVG elements